Kaalakaandi: Plot

-Rileen (Saif Ali Khan) receives news of his growing stomach cancer, which is at the last stage.
+Rileen (Saif Ali Khan) receives news of his progressing stomach cancer, which is in the last stage.
 He is left heartbroken, but remains quiet in front of everyone.
-He decides to live life to the fullest, by smoking and taking LSD from a friend, but yet remains unhappy.
+He decides to live life to the fullest, by smoking and taking LSD from a friend, but remains unhappy.

-His engaged brother Angad (Akshay Oberoi) is getting ready when he receives a call from his ex-girlfriend, Selina (Amanda Rosario) to a hotel.
+His engaged brother Angad (Akshay Oberoi) is getting ready when he receives a call from his ex-girlfriend, Selina (Amanda Rosario) from a hotel.
 Angad sets out to meet her along with Rileen under the excuse of a haircut.

 In the next story, we see Tara (Sobhita Dhulipala) packing her bags to pursue higher studies in the US, while her boyfriend Zubin (Kunaal Roy Kapur) is trying to convince her to change her plans.
 Hours before her flight, both of them attend a birthday party, but soon the police raid the place.
 Tara is nervous as her flight leaves in two hours, but she can't leave as the police have locked the place down.
 She manages to escape with her friends and Zubin in a car.
-In the car, Zubin and Tara have a heated argument over Tara kissing a guy, Tara loses control and hits a motorcycle killing two people.
+In the car, Zubin and Tara have a heated argument over Tara kissing a guy.
+Tara loses control and hits a motorcycle, killing two people.
 Tara feels guilty, but leaves when Zubin and her friends advise her not to go to the police.

 Meanwhile, Rileen is hallucinating due to the LSD.
 He meets a transgender woman Sheila (Nary Singh), and coolly tells her that he wants to see her "Southern Hemisphere", with no touching or feeling, and succeeds in doing so.
 Rileen becomes happy and decides to fulfill other things on his bucket list.

 The next story is of two goons who want to make it big, Mafia (Deepak Dobriyal) and Rahmat (Vijay Raaz).
 They hatch a plan to extract money from their own boss Raza (Asif Basra) and cook up a story.
 Meanwhile, during a party, Ustad (Neil Bhoopalam), who has helped Raza, is killed on the road by two motorcycle-borne assailants.
 Mafia and Rahmat witness the crime.